smandapati1/EcoAlpha/README.md

 - **Live ESG Data Integration** – Fetches sustainability scores and company data using Yahoo Finance’s APIs.
 - **Quantitative Portfolio Optimization** – Uses *PyPortfolioOpt* and *cvxpy* to build efficient frontiers and optimize portfolios under ESG constraints.
 - **Interactive Visualizations** – Explore ESG scores and portfolio allocations in real time with an intuitive Streamlit dashboard.
-- **Cloud Deployment** – Hosted on Render for easy access and scalability.
+- **Cloud Deployment** – Hosted on Streamlit for easy access and scalability.

 ---